- To support the advancement and leadership of women in academic medicine

 FOCUS invites applications from Perelman School of Medicine faculty for intramural Junior Faculty Investigator Awards of $20,000 each to conduct clinical, basic science, or public health research in women’s health.
 The current RFA is dedicated to research related to women’s cardiovascular health.

 WHO CAN APPLY: Eligible persons include men and women who are instructors (excluding instructors who are currently fellows) or assistant professors in any of the four full-time faculty tracks.

-PURPOSE: The objective of this program is to enable researchers to conduct pilot research in women's health, including gender-relevant analysis of existing research projects, which can serve as a springboard for further research, publications, collaborations, and larger grant proposals.
+PURPOSE: The objective of this program is to enable researchers to conduct pilot research in women's cardiovascular health, including gender-relevant analysis of existing research projects, which can serve as a springboard for further research, publications, collaborations, and larger grant proposals.
 The current RFA is dedicated to research related to women’s cardiovascular health.

 The award supports direct costs of research including data acquisition, laboratory tests, technical assistance, salary, survey costs, or computer time.
 No indirect costs may be taken from this award.
-IRB approval is not required prior to submissions but will be required for the funds to be used.
+IRB approval is not required prior to submission but must be obtained prior to the start date for the use of funds.